Hmm0Net/.github/profile/README.md

 *Hmmlopl - API & Backend*

 ### Special thanks
-Jay - For setting us use his servers for free!
+Jay - For letting us use his servers for free!

 #